jayeeed/image-analysis-yolo/README.md

-# AI Image Analysis & Q&A Platform
+# AI Image Analysis Application

 A full-stack AI web application for object detection using YOLO and conversational Q&A powered by Gemini.